psf/black/.github/ISSUE_TEMPLATE/docs-issue.md

 ---
-name: Feature request
+name: Documentation
-about: Suggest an idea for this project
+about: Report a problem with or suggest something for the documentation
 title: ""
-labels: "T: enhancement"
+labels: "T: documentation"
 assignees: ""
 ---

-**Is your feature request related to a problem?
+**Is this related to a problem?
 Please describe.**

 <!-- A clear and concise description of what the problem is.
-e.g. I'm always frustrated when [...] -->
+e.g. I'm always frustrated when [...] / I wished that [...] -->

 **Describe the solution you'd like**

 <!-- A clear and concise description of what you want to
-happen. -->
+happen or see changed. -->

 **Describe alternatives you've considered**